jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 ![ed latimore forgiveness quotes &quot;forgiveness doesn't mean continued association&quot;](/assets/images/posts/forgivenessdoesn-tmeancontinueassociation-1.png){: width="2160" height="2160"}

-> Forgiveness doesn't mean you continue to associate with someone.
+> Forgiveness doesn’t mean you continue to associate with someone.
 >
-> It doesn't mean you expect them to change.
+> It doesn’t mean you expect them to change.
 >
-> It means that the wrongs they've committed against you no longer take up space in your heart.
+> It means that the wrongs they’ve committed against you no longer take up space in your heart.

 ---